kyle1320/groupme-bot/README.md

   * **name:** A unique identifier for the bot.
 This is the path a POST request must follow to reach this bot, so it must be a valid URL path.
   * **id:** The GroupMe bot ID to use when posting
   * **consult:** A function that takes a GroupMe message as its only argument, and may return nothing, if no message is to be posted, or may return a GroupMe compatible object in order to post a message.
 Must be overridden by subclasses.
+It may also return a Promise that resolves to ones of these values, in which case the message will be processed after the Promise is resolved.
 These are some common properties of the message object:
     * **text:** The text to display in the posted message

 ## BotRunner